opencog/opencog/examples/pln/inference-control-learning/README.md

 probability, i.e. total certainty.

 This method doesn't work well when the probability estimates have very different confidences.
-One option is to account for confidence, if s is the probability estimate and c the confidence, then we may base tournament selection on score s*c instead of s alone.
-However if n is small this will still not be satisfactory.
-This is often the case in rule selection, as only a couple of rules may be valid for a given intermediary target.
+One option is to account for confidence in the score to be passed to tournament selection.
+If s is the probability estimate and c the confidence, then may consider s*c instead of s alone.
+This avoids to pick rules with large strength but low confidence, which is perfect for exploitation but bad for exploration.
+On top of that it doesn't work well if n is small, which is often the case in rule selection as only a couple of rules may be valid for a given intermediary target.
 If n=2, then k can be either 1, total randomness, or 2, total determinism.

-In order to address that, I suggest to calculate the actually distribution of choice given the distribution of success, there's actually a cost-effective way to do that.
+In order to address all that, I suggest to calculate the actually distribution of choice given the distribution of success.
+There's actually a cost-effective way to do it.

 Assume we have n rules with TVs tv1, ..., tvn.
 The idea is to calculate the probability that a rule is the best based on the pdfs,